electricbookworks/ebw-training/digital-decisions/text/10-00-what-are-your-priorities.md

 Should electronic rights be negotiated book by book, or should your organisation make a tactful rights land-grab for the sake of efficiency?

 Can you realistically expect your designers and typesetters to create ebook files?
-(Giving them, say, three months&#8217; notice.)
+(Giving them, say, three months' notice.)

 How do you share new knowledge and skills across your organisation?
 Will this system be enough as you learn to make and sell ebooks?